samyak112/pym-particles/docs/experiments.md

-# EXPERIMENTS.md — pym-particles: The Road Here

 This is the lab notebook.
-The [README](./README.md) describes the model that actually shipped; this doc covers everything that led there — the dead ends, the diagnostics that explained *why* something failed, and a couple of bigger architectural ideas that were reasoned through in depth but never built.
+The README.md describes the model that actually shipped; this doc covers everything that led there — the dead ends, the diagnostics that explained *why* something failed, and a couple of bigger architectural ideas that were reasoned through in depth but never built.
 Negative results are included on purpose: most of what shaped the final design came from things that didn't work.

 ---